stub42/pytz/src/README.txt

 >>> eastern = timezone('US/Eastern')
 >>> fmt = '%Y-%m-%d %H:%M:%S %Z%z'

-The sanest way of dealing with times is to always work in UTC, converting to localtime only when generating output to be read by humans.
+The preferred way of dealing with times is to always work in UTC, converting to localtime only when generating output to be read by humans.